 Given the nature of MND, people can suddenly require extra support at short notice, and the extension of the Blue Badge scheme would be one way in which a simple change could make a huge impact.

-Following a successful campaign and a parliamentary debate, the Scottish Government is now in progress with granting automatic access to those living with MND.
+Following a successful campaign and a parliamentary debate, the Scottish Government is now in progress with granting automatic access to those living with MND, however they have delayed implementation.